Bfgeshka/awesome-c/README.md

 * [ajrisi/fsm](https://github.com/ajrisi/fsm) - A finite state machine engine in C - used as a parser for complex data structures
 * [chaoslawful/ccard-lib](https://github.com/chaoslawful/ccard-lib) - C library for estimating cardinality in streams for which it is infeasible to store all events in memory
 * [citiususc/BigBWA](https://github.com/citiususc/BigBWA) - Approaching the Burrows-Wheeler Aligner to Big Data Technologies
+* [coolwanglu/quantile-alg](https://github.com/coolwanglu/quantile-alg) - Algorithms for finding quantiles of a data stream

 ## Argument Parsing ##
 * [parg][410] - A single-file reimplementation of ``getopt`` with better